judahrand/pgjdbc/docs/documentation/head/ssl-client.md

 next: ssl-factory.html
 ---

 There are a number of connection parameters for configuring the client for ssl.
+See [SSL Connection parameters](connect.html#ssl)

 The simplest being `ssl=true`, passing this into the driver will cause the driver to validate both the ssl certificate and verify the hostname (same as `verify-full`). **Note** this is different than